-SCA is a world leader in creative arts research.
-In the Australian Government's most recent assessment of research excellence, SCA received the highest possible evaluation as a global standard-setter in Creative Arts Research.
+The breadth, vitality and rigour of our research make us world leaders.
+The Australian Government's most recent assessment of research excellence awarded SCA the highest possible ranking as a global standard-setter in Creative Arts Research.

 Staff and postgraduate students at SCA are renowned for practice-led research.
 Our creative and scholarly works are exhibited and published in esteemed venues, journals, monographs and media outlets around the world.